MoonisAmir10/RapidSilicon-Internship-Lab-Work/README.md

 This repository contains my code for various lab tasks, wherever coding was required.

-There are four lab groups:
+There are three lab groups:

 1- Digital System Design